nextcloud/documentation/admin_manual/maintenance/package_upgrade.rst

 Setting Strong Directory Permissions
 ------------------------------------

-After upgrading, verify that your ownCloud directory permissions are set according to :ref:`strong_perms_label`.
+After upgrading, verify that your Nextcloud directory permissions are set according to :ref:`strong_perms_label`.

 If the upgrade fails, then you must try a manual upgrade.